Champaign teen shot in leg early Saturday

 The shooting brings to at least seven the number of people injured by gunfire in Champaign this year.

-There have been at least 53 confirmed shootings in the city since Jan.
+There have been 54 confirmed shootings in the city since Jan.
 1.